dowlinglab/hfcs-fffit/README.rst

 The first iteration of the liquid density simulations were performed under the ``hfcs-fffit/runs/r32-density-iter1/``.
-A latin hypercube sample with 200 parameter sets exists under ``hfcs-fffit/runs/r32-density-iter1/data/lh_samples_200_r32.txt``.
+A Latin hypercube with 200 parameter sets exists under ``hfcs-fffit/runs/r32-density-iter1/data/lh_samples_200_r32.txt``.
 The signac workspace is created by ``hfcs-fffit/runs/r32-density-iter1/init.py``.